You woke up one morning and found that your bunnies did not make your living room dirty with their poops and there is no urine odor.

-AND you will save yourself from the hassle of cleaning rabbit poops here and there and become an excellent rabbit guardian.
+AND you will save yourself from the nuisance of cleaning rabbit poops here and there and become an excellent rabbit guardian.

-- 1 How to potty train a rabbit fast and avoid the cleaning hassles?
+- How to potty train a rabbit fast and spare yourself from the cleaning nuisance?

 Can rabbits be potty trained?

 The answer is YES.
 Rabbits are very intelligent animals and can quickly adopt new habits.

 It is all about building a spayed or neutered rabbit’s habit of using a litter box.
 Rabbits can be taught so many tricks.

 But depending on rabbit breeds and a rabbit’s age the time for them to acquire all the new habits may vary.